 We had a little breakfast, and everyone laughed while I made up a funny jingle on the ukulele about how challenging the previous days hike was.
 We explored a bit more, packed up camp, and headed out, loving every second of going downhill!

-When we got back to civilization, Lily was asked, "why would you do that?" to which she replied with a big smile, saying almost matter-of-factly, "My mom wants us to know we can accomplish something."
+When we got back to civilization, Lily was asked while we stood in line for a big victory dinner, "why would you do that?" to which she replied with a big smile, saying almost matter-of-factly, "My mom wants us to know we can accomplish something."

 Catch a sunrise on a lake in the Tetons - check.